Kopernik Observatory & Science Center: Original construction

-In 1973, the Kopernik Polish Cultural Society of Broome County organized in order to build a community observatory to commemorate the 500th anniversary of the birth of the astronomer Nicolaus Copernicus (Mikołaj Kopernik).
+In 1973, the Kopernik Polish Cultural Society of Broome County organized to build a community observatory to commemorate the 500th anniversary of the birth of the astronomer Nicolaus Copernicus (Mikołaj Kopernik).
 The Society's goal was for everyone in the region, regardless of ethnic background, to experience the universe firsthand at the new Kopernik Observatory.
 The Kopernik Society secured donations of materials, services and funds from the community and planned for construction to begin in the fall of 1973.
 General Contractor Edward Nezelek, Chairman of the Kopernik Observatory committee, completed the observatory in the spring of 1974.

 The facility, designed by James Kilcy, consisted of a 2500 sqft astronomical observatory with two telescope domes.

-After the Observatory was opened to the public on 16 June 1974, the Kopernik Society donated the facility to the people of the Southern Tier region, to be operated by the Roberson Museum and Science Center as the Roberson-Kopernik Observatory, part of Roberson's educational initiative and to complement the major planetarium already in operation at its Binghamton site.
+After the Observatory was opened to the public on June 16, 1974, the Kopernik Society donated the facility to the people of the Southern Tier region, to be operated by the Roberson Museum and Science Center as the Roberson-Kopernik Observatory, part of Roberson's educational initiative and to complement the major planetarium already in operation at its Binghamton site.

 Major expansion

 With major support from the Kopernik Society, the Decker Foundation, and many other community organizations, Roberson undertook a $2 million expansion of the Observatory to create the Kopernik Space Education Center in 1992.
 It would convert the Roberson-Kopernik Observatory into the first science laboratory facility in New York State designed for K-12 teachers, students and their families.
 The envisioned expansion would add a third equatorial room with a large telescopes, four classrooms, a space science theater, and laser physics and computer-imaging laboratories.
 Construction of the Center began in the Fall of 1992, Kenneth R. Gay II was the Architect, and the 8000 sqft facility addition opened in June 1993.

-The Kopernik Society and the Roberson Museum hosted a grand 25th anniversary celebration event on 5 June 1999 at the Kopernik Space Education Center.
+The Kopernik Society and the Roberson Museum hosted a grand 25th anniversary celebration event on June 5, 1999, at the Kopernik Space Education Center.
 The celebration showcased Kopernik's facilities, programs, and the partnership with the Polish community that made it all possible.
 The 25th anniversary guests included scientists, NASA officials, long time supporters and students from Kopernik Talent Search programs.
 The event highlighted the growth of the Kopernik facility from a local observatory into a science education center of national significance.